tspindler-cms/tetet-vwv/README.txt

     - Carrier launch operations are not supported for player aircraft, only AI
     - Unknown how to drop bombs as player aircraft
     - Variable incidence wing is not enabled
+MiG-17F "Fresco-C"
+    - Player control is untested and unsupported